kxle6/gitexampleclisetupcommands/README.md

  create mode 100644 testfile123.txt

-###  Create and move to new branch

-`git checkout -b test-branch`

-Switched to a new branch 'test-branch'

-git branch

-  master

-* test-branch

 ###  After creating a repo on Github.com, point the local working folder to upload to remote repo